LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

    :alt: An orange arrow points to the ``Download`` bubble, highlighting the ``Download`` option of kaggle.

 #.
 Open the csv file in Tableau Public.
 #.
-When you open this data set, you may want to create a relationship between the csv files.
+When you open this data set, you may want to create a relationship between the CSV files.

    #.
 You will explore this in the EDA section below.